aboutcode-org/github-import-issues-csv/README.md

   This is used to populate an "Estimate" custom project field that needs to be created first as a "number" field in the Project.

-##### Optional Meta issues support:
+##### Optional issue ids and subissues support:

-We can import plain issues as well as "meta issues".
-A meta issue body contains a bulleted list of checkboxes with links to all its "sub issues".
-GitHub recognizes these links as "tasks".

-We use two columns for meta issues and their sub issues:
+We can related issues to parent issues using "subissues".
+We use two columns for issues id and subissues:

-- "meta_issue_id": arbitrary meta issue id string, used to relate "sub issues" to a "meta issue".
+- "project_issue_id": arbitrary issue id string.
+Must be unique across all rows in a project import.
+  Used to populate the IssueID project field.

-- "sub_issue_id": arbitrary sub issue id string used to uniquely identify a sub issue within a meta issue.
+- "project_parent_issue_id": arbitrary parent issue id string used to uniquely identify a parent issue.

-With meta issues, a row can have:

-- no "meta_issue_id": this is a plain issue, e.g., neither a meta nor a subissue.

-- only a "meta_issue_id" value and no "sub_issue_id" value: this means this is a "meta issue" row.
-  This meta_issue_id must be unique across all other meta issue rows.

-- a "meta_issue_id" and a "sub_issue_id" value: this means this is a "sub issue" row for the meta issue of this "meta_issue_id".
-The combo of meta_issue_id and sub_issue_id must be unique across all issue rows.

-For meta issues, the body will be extended with a bulleted list of links to sub issues.

-If the project has an IssueID custom field:
-- For meta issues, the IssueID is updated with "meta_issue_id" value
-- For sub issues, the IssueID is updated with the combined values of "meta_issue_id-sub_issue_id"
+  Must exist also as a project_issue_id.
+An issue can only have a sinple unique parent.
+  Used to populate the ParentIssueID project field.